ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 access token's `cnf` parameter.
 If CBOR web tokens {{RFC8392}} are used as recommended in
 {{I-D.ietf-ace-oauth-authz}}, keys MUST be encoded as specified in
 {{I-D.ietf-ace-cwt-proof-of-possession}}.
-RS MUST use the keying material that the AS specified in the rs_cnf parameter in the access token for the DTLS handshake with the client.
+The resource server MUST use the keying material that the authorizations server has specified in the `cnf` parameter in the access token for the DTLS handshake with the client.
-Thus, the handshake only finishes if C and
-RS are able to use their respective keying material.
+Thus, the handshake only finishes if the client and the resource server are able to use their respective keying material.

 ## PreSharedKey Mode {#psk-mode}